The Betrayed (Lostprophets album): Writing and recording

 In November 2008, Lostprophets finally began the sessions for what would become The Betrayed.
 Following pre-production in Alabama the band moved on to Sunset Sound, Kingsize Soundlabs and Richardson's home, all in Los Angeles.
 The band enjoyed the freedom self-production gave them, feeling that the album is "totally representative" of them rather than being "diluted with someone else's vision".
-Rubin was invited by Trent Reznor to join the touring band for Nine Inch Nails in November 2008, and so left Lostprophets but not before tracking all of the drums and helping pen some of the music for the album.
-Former Beat Union drummer Luke Johnson joined Lostprophets around June 2009, has filmed the videos for the album's first two singles and has played live with the band since late August.
+Rubin left in late 2008, with former Beat Union drummer Luke Johnson joining Lostprophets around June 2009, and filming the videos for the album's first two singles.
 The album recordings were announced to be completed via a MySpace blog on 31 March 2009, with interludes recorded around May.
 In August 2009, "If It Wasn't for Hate We'd Be Dead by Now" followed by "Dstryr/Dstryr" and "Where We Belong" were played live for the first time.

 Release history

 Due to the issues the band faced whilst making the album, its release was delayed many times.
 Initially the band wished for a quick-follow up to Liberation Transmission, hoping to release the album before the end of 2007.
 The band soon revised this timeframe, hoping to release a single in Autumn 2007 and the album as soon as possible afterwards.
 Before the Feldmann sessions were scrapped, the release was set for mid-2008.
 With the second attempt at recording underway in late 2008, the band planned to release a single in April and the album in June 2009.
 In May 2009 a YouTube blog reported the release to be August or September of that year.

 Stuart Richardson announced via Twitter that the album was totally finished on 26 July 2009.
 The website for the magazine Rock Sound subsequently revealed that the album had been delayed once more to early 2010, and that the first single is "It's Not the End of the World, But I Can See It from Here", due for release in October 2009.
 The title and several tracks were revealed in 5 August issue of Kerrang! magazine.
 "It's Not the End of the World" was played for the first time on Zane Lowe's BBC Radio 1 show on 19 August, where the release date was mentioned on 12 October.
 This was later confirmed on the band's website.
 On 7 October 2009, an email from the band's mailing list stated the album is to be released on 18 January 2010, and on 9 November XFM and BBC Radio 1 confirmed the second single as "Where We Belong", to be released a fortnight prior to the album.
 The third single from the album was "For He's a Jolly Good Felon", which was released on 12 April 2010.